• Skip to primary navigation

 Filipino Menudo vs. Mexican Menudo

-Filipino Menudo is a pork stew.
-It is tomato based and uses potato, carrot, and pig liver as basic ingredients.
-Other versions may include the use of bell peppers, raisins, and green peas.
-It can be served during ordinary days and special occasions.
-Menudo in the Philippines is usually prepared during town fiestas, birthday celebrations, and Christmas dinner.
-In fact, my Noche Buena won’t be complete without it.
-It is best eaten with warm white rice.
-There are times when it can be eaten with bread too.
-I personally enjoy eating leftover menudo fresh out of the fridge with hot pandesal.
+Filipino Menudo is a pork stew that is tomato-based and includes potato, carrot, and pig liver.
+It can be served on ordinary days and special occasions, including town fiestas, birthday celebrations, and Christmas dinner.
+It is best eaten with warm white rice or bread, and I personally enjoy eating leftover menudo fresh out of the fridge with hot pandesal.

 Simple and Flavorful